×

 Example:

-A role play exercise lets learners rehearse a calm call with a partner in another module.
-They practise stating facts, naming the next check and agreeing on a suitable time, reducing the need for multiple phone tags later.
+Practice high-stakes conversations before they affect yield, equipment uptime, or contamination control.
+They practice stating facts, naming the next check and agreeing on a suitable time, reducing the need for multiple phone tags later.

 Automated Assessments and Intelligent Feedback